Julia185/IRM_Project/README.md

 Contributor : Julia ROLLAND

 First Research project.
 It is an autonomous project carried out for a course at school.
+This project is a learning project and aims to resolve a classification problem for MRI images.
+These consist in pelvis scan from patients that can be healthy, have an inflammatory or a degenerative Spondyloarthritis.
+There are two types of images: T1 and STIR.

 ## Technologies
 Project is created with: